 Gross vs Net Revenue – Relevance to Business Financing

 Other income is not of much relevance when looking for business finance.
 It is because these incomes are not recurring and core to the business operations.
 Banks always look for companies who have the capacity to pay their interest on a regular basis.
-Therefore, extend the loan to the business that has a consistent revenue stream from the core business.
+Therefore, extend the loan to the business with a consistent revenue stream from the core business.

-Net Revenue vs Operating Income
+Net Revenue vs. Operating Income

 It is important to understand the difference between net revenue and operating income.
 As in normal conversation, the two concepts may be used interchangeably.
 Net revenue and operating income both come in the income statement.
 Net revenue is the sum of all the sales, including credit sales, allowances, returns, and discounts.